Cohomology of the moduli of Higgs bundles via positive characteristic: Introduction

-In general, the restriction of a decomposition of a vector space $Q = \oplus_i Q_i$ to a sub-vector space $Q' \subset Q$ may fail to be a decomposition, \emph{i.e.}, in general $Q'\neq \oplus_i (Q' \cap Q_i)$.
-Hence Theorems \ref{thm0.2} and \ref{thm0.4} provide strong evidence for the P=W conjecture.
+\end{thm} Here we use the non-abelian Hodge isomorphism (\ref{non-ab}) to transfer the decomposition (\ref{Hodge-Tate}) to $H^*(M_{\mathrm{Dol}}(C,d), \BC).$ In general, the restriction of a decomposition of a vector space $Q = \oplus_i Q_i$ to a sub-vector space $Q' \subset Q$ may fail to be a decomposition, \emph{i.e.}, in general $Q'\neq \oplus_i (Q' \cap Q_i)$.
+We prove that instead this is the case for the subspaces of the perverse filtration in Section \ref{5.2}, by relating the $\BG_m$ which induces the Hodge-Tate decomposition with the central $\BG_m$ in the $\mathrm{GSp}$-action we construct.

-Finally, the perverse filtration admits a natural splitting, known as the first Deligne splitting; the operators $G_A$ are compatible with this splitting as well, as we explain in Section \ref{3.5}.
+Finally, the perverse filtration admits a natural splitting, known as the first Deligne splitting.
+In Section \ref{5.3}, we explain that the operators of our main theorem are compatible with this splitting; see Corollary \ref{firstdsp}.